 We get into our own interior dialogues.
 It’s right to be touched by what our children say.
 But beware of getting too caught up in your own emotions.
 That can easily lead to chasing thoughts down rabbit holes and the distraction that comes from that.
 If you find yourself triggered by something, just accept that feeling and keep your mind and your ears on your child.

 We’re distracted.
 Who hasn’t been guilty of this?
 You’re trying to send an email or make dinner, so you carry on with what you’re doing and listen with the other ear.
 If the conversation doesn’t run deep then you might get away with it, but otherwise, either stop the other activity, or arrange with the child that you can sit and talk in x minutes.
 Equally, you may not actually be doing anything, but could be distracted by your own thoughts.
 Again, try to put these aside before engaging with your child.

 We take the words at face value.
 Just like us, oftentimes, a child simply won’t know how to express what they’re feeling.
-They may not understand why they feel so deeply.
 A small event may have triggered a huge response and it’s as much a mystery to them as it is to us.
-So accept that there may be a lot more depth to their feelings.
-The words are just a clue.
+The words may just be a clue.